zencart/documentation/content/user/performance/admin_slow.md

 ---
 title: Admin is slow or hangs forever
-description: Admin performance with Zen Cart
+description: Dealing with performance issues in Admin
 category: performance
 weight: 10
 ---